ATesner/Infinity-Scroll/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 It contains an Infinity Scroll component that you can integrate in your **React** project.<br>
 It allow you to load data indefinitely when you scroll the page.
+Feel free to customize the style.

 ## Table of Contents